-Per 2 CFR § 200.432, the recipient may not use federal funds to provide dependent care resources at conferences (including meetings, retreats, seminars, symposia, workshops, or events whose primary purpose is the dissemination of technical information) but may use federal funds to identify and publicize locally available dependent care resources.
-The recipient may not use NEH funds to pay for dependent care or travel costs related to dependent care for participants of NEH-funded conferences (including meetings, retreats, seminars, symposia, workshops, or events whose primary purpose is the dissemination of technical information).
-NEH encourages recipients to consider offering dependent care services at conferences to facilitate the broadest possible participation, but NEH funds cannot support the costs of such services.
+Per 2 CFR § 200.432, the recipient may use federal funds to identify, publicize, and provide locally available dependent care resources for participants of NEH-funded conferences (including meetings, retreats, seminars, symposia, workshops, or events whose primary purpose is the dissemination of technical information).
+NEH encourages recipients to consider offering dependent care services at conferences to facilitate the broadest possible participation; however, recipients must exercise discretion and judgment in ensuring that conference costs are appropriate, necessary, and managed in a manner to minimize costs to the award.